 RYA Yachtmaster Exam: June 5-6, 2024

-Another Yachtmaster Prep Week & Exam is anticipated but not guaranteed in October 2024, with dates TBD.
+Our next Yachtmaster Prep Week & Exam is anticipated but not guaranteed in March / April 2025, with dates TBD.

 Email to apply for the Yachtmaster program.
 All candidates must show proof of pre-requisites prior to acceptance into the prep week.